 Depending on where they’re from and how long they intend to stay, most expats will need a visa for South Africa.
 Citizens of visa-exempt countries like the UK, Canada, the USA and several others won’t need a visa if they’re staying for 90 days or less and are in the country for tourism or business purposes.

 Holders of passports from non-exempt countries and those wanting to stay longer to study, volunteer or work in South Africa have to apply for a visa beforehand.

 Temporary residence visas for South Africa

 Expats planning to stay in South Africa for more than three months will need a temporary residence visa.
 This is sorted into different categories depending on what the applicant intends to do, such as moving to study, work or start their own business or receive medical treatment.
 Each type of temporary resident visa has its own specified period of validity.
 Work visas, for instance, are valid for up to a maximum of five years, while medical treatment visas are issued for six months at a time and are eligible for extension.

 Permanent residence permits for South Africa

-Expats wanting to stay for the long term will need a permanent residence visa for South Africa.
+Expats wanting to stay for the long term will need a permanent residence permit for South Africa.
 The application process varies according to what they want to do in the country.
 The first thing to determine is which category the application falls under.